zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

 HTML helpers are MVC classes that help render HTML.
 You can, of course, use HTML tags such as span or label to display the information you need, but the advantage of using MVC HTML helpers is that they can easily bind with the **Model** data.

-For example, if we take a look at the code below and the way these helpers are used, we can see that `@Html.DisplayNameFor` will generate HTML text for each employee property's name, where `@Html.DisplayFor` will generate HTML text for each employee property's value.
+For example, if we look at the code below and how these helpers are used, we can see that `@Html.DisplayNameFor` will generate HTML text for each employee property's name, where `@Html.DisplayFor` will generate HTML text for each employee property's value.
 Every time the model gets updated, the values of the properties will get updated too.

 <img src="images/entity-framework-19.png">